cjdbarlow/Part-One/electrical_safety.md

 * **Residual Current Devices**
 An RCD measures the current difference between the active and neutral lines.
-In an non-fault situation, these will be equal.
-In a fault situation, current will be being delivered by the active line but not returned via the neutral (instead flowing to ground via faulty equipment/through the patient).
-The RCD will detect if there is a >10mA difference between the active and neutral lines, and disconnect power within 10ms if it does so.
+    * In an non-fault situation, these will be equal
+    * In a fault situation, current will be being delivered by the active line but not returned via the neutral
+    Current will instead flow to ground via faulty equipment/through the patient.
+        * The RCD will detect if there is a >10mA difference between the active and neutral lines, and disconnect power within 10ms if it does so
     * A fault requires:
         * Current to flow
         * A single fault will turn off the circuit
     * Pros: Safe
-    * Cons: Will shut off power to the device, which is bad for ECMO/CPB/ventilators without battery backup.
+    * Cons: Will shut off power to the device, which is bad for ECMO/CPB/ventilators without battery backup

 * **Line Isolation Supply**, with a **line isolation monitor**